-Q: If I do not get an interview conducted by the Admissions Committee, does that mean I have not been accepted into the program?
+Q: If I do not get an invitation to the Meet & Greet conducted by the Admissions Committee, does that mean I have not been accepted into the program?

-A: Unfortunately, applicants who do not receive an interview will no longer be considered for admission.
-See Interview.
+A: Unfortunately, applicants who do not receive an invitation to the Meet & Greet will no longer be considered for admission.
+See Meet & Greet.

 Q: If I apply one year and am not admitted, will I have a better chance of being admitted the next year?

 A: There is no advantage or disadvantage to applicants based on the number of times you apply to the Doctor of Optometry.
 Each year there is a separate admissions process through which you are evaluated against the applicants who are applying with you.
 It is your performance against this cohort, and the admission criteria that determines your admissibility.

 Q: How will the different admission criteria be weighted?